bartelsjoshuac/SAPG/CodeAnalysis.md

 **What challenges did you expect before starting the code review?**:

 No members of the team are fluent in vanilla C programming, although most intermediately familiar with C from university courses.
-Fortunately, automated tools do not require in depth familiaty with the landuage as they find common flaws in common syntax.
+Fortunately, automated tools do not require in depth familiarity with the language as they find common flaws in common syntax.

 First, we were unsure how pervasive any errors would be.
 It seems to reason that some errors would exist in only a small number of use cases, however it is also likely that some errors would be much more deeply integrated within the project.

-Second, we were unsure how much our inherant subjectivity would impact our collective understanding of the codebase.
+Second, we were unsure how much our inherent subjectivity would impact our collective understanding of the codebase.
 Code reviews can be subjective, with different reviewers having varying opinions on what constitutes “good code”.
 With this in mind, we must consider that subjectivity can lead to disagreements and inconsistencies in code review standards.

-Finally, we were unsure how the sturcture of an open-source codebase would impact the code quality.
-Open-source projects have a tendancy to vary greatly in their code qualities.
+Finally, we were unsure how the structure of an open-source codebase would impact the code quality.
+Open-source projects have a tendency to vary greatly in their code qualities.
 We anticipated that this may lead to significant inconsistency in portions of the code due to the unstructured nature of open-source projects.

 ***